 Will I still get monthly service charges on my outstanding balance?

-The monthly service charge billing on ACORN tuition and non-tuition fees has been delayed to December 15, 2020 (previously October 15, 2020).
-Fall 2020 fees should be paid by November 30, 2020 to avoid service fees being applied on December 15, 2020.
-There are currently no changes to the Winter 2021 service charge dates.
-Updates to this policy will be posted on the website of the Office of Student Accounts.
+The monthly service charge billing on ACORN tuition and non-tuition fees has been delayed to February 16, 2021.
+For Fall and Winter terms, fees should be paid by January 31, 2021 to avoid service fees being applied on February 16.

 How long will it take to process my emergency grant application?
 When can I expect to receive funding?